taliavazquez/inquirer-readme-template/README.md

 ## Description

-This application will ask you questions, each question will be placed in the generated README.md created in the when you complete the questionaire.
+This application will ask you questions, each question will be placed in the generated README.md created in the when you complete the questionnaire.

 ## Table of Contents